0xNF/ilm/README.md

 # ILM - Instalooter Monitor

-Instalooter crashes a lot and has no tools for timeout recovery.
+[Instalooter](https://github.com/althonos/InstaLooter) crashes a lot and has no tools for timeout recovery.
 This tool exists to be a monitor for large instagram download sessions where being rate limited or encountering invalid users is likely.

 This script is intended to essentially replace the batch option from instalooter.

 ## Requirements

+* Python 3.x
-You must have Instalooter installed and accessible from your shell
+* [Instalooter](https://github.com/althonos/InstaLooter) must be installed and accessible from your shell

 ## Usage

 We assume you have a `users00.txt` file where each line is the full URL to that users instagram page:

-| users.txt
+| users00.txt
 ```txt
 https://www.instagram.com/fumikoteijo/
 https://www.instagram.com/irene.rvelvet/